Oscillatory shear flows of dense suspensions at imposed pressure: Rheology and micro-structure: Conclusions

 \section{Conclusions}

 In this work, we have studied the behaviour of dense suspensions composed of either frictional or frictionless particles in oscillatory shear flows at imposed pressures.
+We have shown that the $\mu(J)$-rheology for non-Brownian suspensions can be generalised to oscillatory shear flows, allowing us to scan the viscoelastic properties of these suspensions in the framework a $\mu(J)$-rheology.
 We found that at large strain magnitude $\gamma_0\geq 1$, the rheological behaviour can be well-described by their corresponding rheologies in steady-shear.
 We interpret this as the suspensions in those cases have sufficient time to recover the steady-state microstructure at each shear-reversal.
-At smaller strain magnitudes, the rheology deviate from the steady-shear cases (\emph{i.e.}~do not respect the Cox-Merz rule).
+At smaller strain magnitudes, the rheology deviates from the steady-shear case (\emph{i.e.,}~does not respect the Cox-Merz rule).
 In both the frictional and frictionless cases, we observe a transition from a pure viscous to a viscoelastic response as strain magnitude $\gamma_0$ decreases.
 For both frictional and frictionless cases, we find that both the complex macroscopic friction coefficient $|\mu^{*}|$ and the number of contacts $Z$ decrease compared to steady-shear for $\gamma_0<0.3$ and close to their corresponding shear jamming points.
-Although there is no clear indication of the formation of reversible states at small $\gamma_0$ \cite{Forthcoming}, a consequence of our pressure imposed set-up, the lowered number of contacts and friction coefficient as well as the increased packing fraction (frictional case) indicate that the particles partially ``self-organise'' or ``re-organise'' themselves\cite{corte2008random,pine2005chaos}, even though there is no clear signature in the contact fabric as $\gamma_0$ is lowered.
-As have been previously reported\cite{Dong2020-1}, the shear jamming packing fractions are found to be shift to higher values at small strain magnitudes in the frictional cases, $\phi_c^{\mathrm{f,SS}} < \phi_c < \phi_c^{\mathrm{nf,SS}}$.
-This despite the fact that fraction of sliding contacts is (mildly) lowered.
-For the frictionless cases we see no significant increase in $\phi_c$ although the critical number of contacts is lowered with decreasing strain amplitude.
-While lowering the strain amplitude yields a lower critical stress ratio and higher packing fractions (frictional case) this also leads to an emergence of elastic (or viscoelastic) behaviour.
-For strain amplitudes $\gamma_0<0.33$ we find that the shear-jamming points are elastic in nature while for $\gamma_0\geq1$ they are viscous.
+Although there is no clear indication of the formation of reversible states at small $\gamma_0$ [\onlinecite{Forthcoming}], a consequence of our pressure imposed set-up, the lowered number of contacts and friction coefficient, as well as the increased packing fraction (frictional case), indicate that the particles partially ``self-organise'' or ``re-organise'' themselves[\onlinecite{corte2008random,pine2005chaos}], even though there is no clear signature in the contact fabric as $\gamma_0$ is lowered.
+As previously reported[\onlinecite{Dong2020-1}], the shear jamming packing fractions are found to shift to higher values at small strain magnitudes in the frictional cases, $\phi_c^{\mathrm{f,SS}} < \phi_c < \phi_c^{\mathrm{nf,SS}}$.
+This despite the fact that the fraction of sliding contacts is (mildly) lowered.
+For the frictionless cases, we see no significant increase in $\phi_c$, although the critical number of contacts is lowered with decreasing strain amplitude.
+While lowering the strain amplitude yields a lower critical stress ratio and higher packing fractions (frictional case), this also leads to an emergence of elastic (or viscoelastic) behaviour.
+For strain amplitudes $\gamma_0<0.33$ we find that the shear-jamming points are elastic, while for $\gamma_0\geq1$ they are viscous.